Cinque Terre itinerary

 (6 kms, 3 hrs)

+You will need to take a short train ride back to Vernazza this morning to continue your walk.
 This morning, you pick up the Sentiero Azzuro again passing through olive groves with views up to the ancient terraces climbing the mountains above you You pass through two more of the Cinque Terre villages (where you can stop for lunch) before following the Via del Amore into the last of the five villages, where you'll stay the night.
 (A beautiful alternative high walk through the vineyards of Volastra for this day is included in case the path between Corniglia and Manarola is closed for restoration).
 (7 kms, 3.5 hrs)

 Today you walk above the eastern part of the gulf to Portovenere.
 Inititially, this quiet route takes you away from the coast, up to a religious sanctuary, where you can rest and enjoy the views, before continuing up through forest to a small village, where you can have lunch.
 From here you descend through more forest with breathtaking views over the sea into stunning Portovenere.
 (14 kms, 6 hrs)